“SHORT HAIR DON’T CARE” to “LONG HAIR COZ I CARE”

 Have you seen the hashtag floating around on social media #shorthairdontcare ?

-Yet for the past 3 years, as I’ve been growing my hair an extra 12 inches in length, for a charity donation my hashtag became #longhairdontcare instead, as I grew my hair the longest it has EVER been in my whole 34 years of life.
+Yet for the past 3 years, as I’ve been growing my hair an extra 12 inches in length, for a charity donation my hashtag became #longhairdontcare instead, as I grew my hair the longest it has EVER been in my whole 34 years of life at the time.

 Only now, with ‘the big charity chop’ being two weeks away, my reality has now become the opposite of that hashtag.
 As now it’s more like #longhaircozicare

-I know my Mom will have some difficulty working that out so here it is ‘un-hastagged’ (I know that isn’t a proper word Mom, but maybe it should be a modern addition 😉)
+I know my Mom will have some difficulty working that out so here it is ‘un-hashtagged’ (I know that isn’t a proper word Mom, but maybe it should be a modern addition 😉) “long hair coz I care” – Let me explain…

 It actually costs £350 – £500 to make one wig!
 So I’ve set myself the mammoth task of trying to raise the minimum wig making cost – so please if you feel able to sponsor me, any amount is totally appreciated. ❤ Even £1 can help, as when lots of people donate it all adds up!
 Please click here to sponsor me: Helen’s Growathon BIG HAIRCUT Sponsor Page

-Some may be aware of ‘The Little Princess Trust’ as The Duchess of Cambridge (the UK’s Prince William’s wife) donated her hair to the charity earlier this year (click to read all about it in a new tab here)
+Some may be aware of ‘The Little Princess Trust’ as The Duchess of Cambridge (the UK’s Prince William’s wife) donated her hair to the charity earlier this year.

 He sums up his experience perfectly on his Instagram post: